 Communications.
 The Director deals with media relations and publicity of ASMSU.
-The Assistant Director of Communication-Marketing engages in various external initiatives to support public awareness and participation in ASMSU at the grassroots level.
-The Assistant Director of Communication-Research conducts studies of MSU students to develop a more sound opinion of ASMSU's constituents.
-The Director of Communication-Web Affairs administers the ASMSU web page with updates on services, issues, and other benefits provided by ASMSU.
+The Assistant Directors of Communication engage in various external initiatives to support public awareness and participation in ASMSU at the grassroots level and conduct studies of MSU students to develop a more sound opinion of ASMSU's constituents.

-Racial Ethnic and Progressive Student Affairs.
+Liaison for University Multicultural Affairs.
 The director provides a liaison relationship between ASMSU and the racial ethnic groups and progressive student groups.
-This department develops recruitment programs for racial ethnic and progressive students and implements the ASMSU Affirmative Action Plan.
+This department develops recruitment programs for racial ethnic and progressive students.